greduan/restify-render/README.md

 # restify-render

-Just an experiment to tsee if I can implement view rendering for [restify](http://restify.com/).
+Just an experiment to see if I can implement view rendering for [restify](http://restify.com/).

 ## Usage